|

 sudo with user-controlled input.

-Environment variables to be set for the command may also be passed
+Environment variables to be set for the

-on the command line in the form of
+sudo in the form

 LD_LIBRARY_PATH =/usr/local/pkg/lib.

-the security policy plugin.
-The sudoers policy subjects
+policy plugin.
+The sudoers policy subjects environment

-environment variables with one important exception.
+variables with one important difference.
 If the

-setenv option is set in sudoers, the
+setenv option is

-command to be run has the SETENV tag set or the
+run has the SETENV tag set or the

-that would otherwise be forbidden.
+user may set variables that would otherwise be forbidden.
 See

 sudoers(5)